junxit/us-congress-bills-116/metadata.md

 - 2019-09-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 384 - 23 (Roll no. 515). (text: CR H7540-7541)
 - 2019-09-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 384 - 23 (Roll no. 515).(text: CR H7540-7541)
 - 2019-09-10 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-09-25 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2019-10-23 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 116-145.
+- 2019-10-23 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 116-145.
+- 2019-10-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 265.